j4M0Fj1MMy/j4M0Fj1MMy.github.io/_projects/1_project.md

 ---
 layout: page
-title: Generative autoregressive model on Calligraphy generation
+title: Generative model for Calligraphy
-description: generate a new Chinese Calligraphy, pixel by pixel.
+description: generate a new Chinese Calligraphy with an autoregressive model, pixel by pixel.
 img: assets/img/12.jpg
 importance: 1
 category: work